 The simple look of a single type of flower bouquet is always a nice choice whether it be calla lilies, asiatic lilies, gerbera daisies, sunflowers or roses.

 On trend is the glitzy rustic glam wedding.
 With mason jars, burlap, vintage lace and babies breath creating the perfect table setting.
-We can attach a beautiful vintage broche to the front of your bouquet, and if you don’t have one from Grandma.
-We may have the perfect one in stock at our gift shop.
+We can attach a beautiful vintage brooch to the front of your bouquet, and if you don’t have one from Grandma, we may have the perfect one in stock at our gift shop.